bids-standard/bids-specification/src/02-common-principles.md

 1. Whenever possible, all data that is pointed to SHOULD be included in the BIDS dataset, and BIDS URI pointers should be of the "local" form (that is, `bids::/absolute_path_within_dataset`).

-1. In case shipping the data that is pointed to is impossible, that data SHOULD be made available remotely with a DOI that allows an easy download from anywhere and by anyone.
+1. In case including the data that is pointed to is impossible, that data SHOULD be made available remotely with a DOI that allows an easy download from anywhere and by anyone.
     For example, instead of pointing to data on some generic `http://mydatahost.com` host, consider making the data available with a DOI on hosts such as [Zenodo](https://zenodo.org/),